A new deck can add value to your home and increase your living space without the expense of adding an additional room on your house.

 There are two rules of thumb regarding the design and construction of your new deck.

-First, the surface should be no more than two inches below the access door.
+First, the surface should be no more than two inches below the access door which has smart locks installed by Red Hill Locksmith experts.
 Not only does this make for a clean appearance, but it’s also the normal step-down or step-up that most people expect.
 Second, your deck should be no larger than the largest room in your house.
 This helps keep the deck proportionate to the rest of the living space.

 **If your design has an unusual shape or multiple levels, it will be harder to estimate the cost.